Panama City's Convenient Beach Getaways

 Buenaventura Golf Club at the JW Marriot Resort

 Buenaventura raised the bar for golf in Latin America.
 Designed by Jack Nicklaus, this course is widely regarded as the best golf course in the region.
 Its signature hole cuts into the Pacific Coastline with stunning views of white sand beaches.
 From caddy concierges to specialized golf instructors, golfers have all their needs are attended to.
 Stay at the luxurious JW Marriot Resort with all the amenities you need—restaurants, spa, and a beach clubhouse.

 Panama’s Riviera’s original golf course, designed by Tom and George Fazio, this is an 18 hole, par 72 course.
 Stay at the adjacent Coronado Beach Resort with a private beach, fine dining, pools, jacuzzis, sauna, 4 professional tennis courts, 4 restaurants, beach club, equestrian club, full service gym and more.

 Mantaraya Golf Club by Royal Decameron

-Next to one of Panama's best beaches, an 18 hole, par 72 course designed by Randall Thompsen.
-Includes two driving ranges, a practice putting green, and 6 flood lit par 3 holes for after-dark enjoyment, as well as the all inclusive Royale Decameron Resort with 3 whirlpools, 8 specialty restaurants and pizzerias, beach, lobby and pool bars, gym, spa, tennis courts, convention center, casino and a discotheque.
+Next to one of Panama’s best beaches, an 18 hole, par 72 courses designed by Randall Thompsen.
+Includes two driving ranges, a practice putting green, and 6 floodlit par 3 holes for after-dark enjoyment, as well as the all-inclusive Royal Decameron Resort with 3 whirlpools, 8 specialty restaurants and pizzerias, beach, lobby and pool bars, gym, spa, tennis courts, convention center, casino and a discotheque.

 Punta Chame is good for windsurfing Feburary-Apri, available at the the Nitro City Resort, which also has a cable park for wake-boarding.